Monterey County, Central California

 winter: 61 degrees

-Summer Water Temperature: 72 degrees
+Summer Surface Water Temperature: 72 degrees